 The shortage has caught the entire nation by surprise.
 Some of us are saddled with gas-guzzling automobiles, that we can't afford to get rid of.
 Most have heating and cooling systems in our homes and businesses which are entirely dependent on natural gas or electricity.
-Our electricity is fueled by gas, so the thought that we might be uncomfortably cool this winter or hot next summer has ball Tournament will get under- week, and regardless of the
+Our electricity is fueled by gas, so the thought that we might be uncomfortably cool this winter or hot next summer has whether the lights go on or not is another question.
+With no shortage of electricity, there is no practical reason to keep the lights off, but many feel that because of the energy shortage it would be the patroitic thing to do.